teamaccessonline/library/solutions/solution6/guide/guide.rst

    |image003|

-- The othername field is extracted from the certificate and saved a session varible session.logon.upn
+- The othername field is extracted from the certificate and saved as session variable session.logon.upn

   |image004|

-- The LDAP query connects to the LDAP server and searches the dc=f5lab,dc=local DN for a user that contains the userPrincipalName that matches the value stored in session.custom.upn
+- The LDAP query connects to the LDAP server to the dc=f5lab,dc=local DN for a user that contains the userPrincipalName matching the value stored in session.custom.upn
-- If the user is found the LDAP query requests the sAMAccountName attribute
+- The LDAP query requests the sAMAccountName attribute if the user is found

    |image005|

-- The branch rule was modified to only require that LDAP Query passed
+- The branch rule was modified to only require a LDAP Query passed condition

    |image006|

 - Two session variables are set
    - session.logon.last.username is populated with the value of the sAMAccountName returned in the LDAP Query
-   - session.logon.last.domain is popullated with a static value for the Active Directory domain F5LAB.LOCAL
+   - session.logon.last.domain is populated with a static value for the Active Directory domain F5LAB.LOCAL

    |image007|